 Truthear Hexa and 7Hz Elua Ultra use 1DD+3BA and 2DD driver setups respectively.
 Truthear Hexa costs $80 while 7Hz Elua Ultra costs $30.
 Truthear Hexa is $50 more expensive.
 7Hz Elua Ultra holds a clear 0.6-point edge in reviewer scores (6.1 vs 6.7).
 Truthear Hexa carries a user score of 7.
-Truthear Hexa has slightly better mids with a 0.4-point edge, Truthear Hexa has significantly better treble with a 1.2-point edge and 7Hz Elua Ultra has significantly better dynamics with a 2-point edge.
+7Hz Elua Ultra has significantly better bass with a 1.4-point edge, Truthear Hexa has slightly better treble with a 0.4-point edge, 7Hz Elua Ultra has significantly better dynamics with a 1.8-point edge, 7Hz Elua Ultra has slightly better soundstage with a 0.3-point edge, 7Hz Elua Ultra has significantly better details with a 1.3-point edge and 7Hz Elua Ultra has significantly better imaging with a 1.8-point edge.

 Insights